openbibleinfo/Bible-Reference-Formatter/README.md

 ### Convert OSIS to English

-`osisToEnglish` exports exactly one function that takes two required string arguments and one optional string argument:
+`en.js` exports exactly one function (`osisToEnglish`) that takes two required string arguments and one optional string argument:

 1. Output format type: `niv-long`, `niv-short`, or `niv-shortest`.
 These styles, drawn from the [NIV Zondervan Study Bible](http://www.nivzondervanstudybible.com/), attempt to mimic the style guide of a print study Bible.
 	1. `niv-long`.
 Book names are fully spelled out: `Matthew 1:2\u20133,4`.